There are now 3 possible online modes for units:

 - This unit provides a comprehensive coverage of the control of bacterial, viral, fungal and parasitic infections by antimicrobial agents, including conventional as well as alternative therapies such as natural products, bacteriophages and probiotics.
 Practical classes and assignments illustrate the use and effectiveness of selected antimicrobial agents.

-- Indicative assessments in this unit are as follows: (1) written laboratory report; (2) written assignment; and (3) two-hour end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) in-semester tests; (2) laboratory assessments; and (3) end-of-semester examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)